googleworkspace/google-chat-samples/python/card-app/README.md

 # Google Chat card bot

-This code sample creates a simple Google Chat bot that responds to events and messages from a room synchronously.
-The bot formats the response using cards, inserting widgets based upon the user's original input
+This code sample creates a simple Google Chat app that responds to events and messages from a room synchronously.
+The app formats the response using cards, inserting widgets based upon the user's original input

 The sample is built using Python on Google App Engine, Standard Environment.